OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/micro-focus-alm-qc.md

 ## Synchronize Responsible Tester field of Test Instance

 * Test Instance is a relationship/link between `Test Set`, `Test`, and `Test Configurations` entities.
-* {{SITENAME}} supports above relationship synchronization using the following link type(s):
+* <code class="expression">space.vars.SITENAME</code> supports above relationship synchronization using the following link type(s):
   * `TEST_INSTANCE`
     * Map this linkage to synchronize association between Test Set and Test entities.
   * `TEST_INSTANCE(Configuration)`
     * Map this linkage to synchronize association between Test Set and Test Configurations entities.

-* To synchronize the Responsible Tester field of the above Test Instance linkage(s), advanced XSLT needs to be written in the relationship mapping of {{SITENAME}}.
+* To synchronize the Responsible Tester field of the above Test Instance linkage(s), advanced XSLT needs to be written in the relationship mapping of <code class="expression">space.vars.SITENAME</code>.
 * In the advanced mapping, the Responsible Tester field will be referred to as `owner`.

 >**Note**: The advanced mapping can be customized as per the target system.